KurtWagner/zlinter/README.md

 # Zlinter - Linter for Zig

-A Zig linter that is integrated and built from within your projects `build.zig`.
+An extendable and customizable **Zig linter** that is integrated and built from within your own `build.zig`.

-Zlinter is **not** a binary you download and execute.
-See [getting started](#getting-started) for how to integrate it into your project.

 ![Screenshot](./screenshot.png)